Deploying bundled applications

 That's it!
 Running

-will now automatically run
+cap deploy will now automatically run

-on the remote server with deployment-friendly
+bundle install on the remote server with deployment-friendly

 options.
 A list of options that can be changed is available in the help

 for the cap task.
-To see it, run cap -e bundle:install
+To see it, run cap -e bundle:install.

 Automatic deployment with Vlad

 There is a default Vlad task available.
-To make it available, add this line to the Vladdeploy.rb
+To make it available, add this line to the Vladdeploy.rb.

 require 'bundler/vlad'